henri123lemoine/EAudio/README.md

 # EAudio
-This project has as goal to make simple the audio-listening of TTS for the EA Forum, Lesswrong, and the Alignment Forum.
+This project has as goal to make simple the audio-listening of TTS for the EA Forum, Lesswrong, the Alignment Forum, Gwern.net, ACX, and Arbital posts.
+A single URL from any of these sites should trigger the generation of audio.

 The Nonlinear Library already does something like this for the EA Forum and for Lesswrong, but only for a minority of posts (the most upvoted ones) on each site, and they don't let you download the files.
 This is a problem.
 Moreover, even on the best podcast apps you have limited control over the listening experience; you have no say over which voice is reading for you, at precisely what speed, etc. This project is my attempt at solving those issues, and I intend to add functionalities over time.